astropy/photutils/docs/photutils/index.rst

 Given the list of source locations, we now compute the sum of the pixel values in identical circular apertures.
-The :func:`~photutils.aperture_photometry` function returns an Astropy `~astropy.table.Table` and a dictionary containing information about the
+The :func:`~photutils.aperture_photometry` function returns an Astropy `~astropy.table.Table` with the results of the photometry:
-photometry:

   >>> from photutils import aperture_photometry, CircularAperture
   >>> positions = zip(sources['xcen'], sources['ycen'])   # doctest: +REMOTE_DATA